StraNNiKK/app-framework-demo/README.md

 # app-framework-demo
-Demo of simple application based on App micro framework
+Demo of the simple application based on PHP App micro framework